skalarproduktraum/phd-thesis/chapters/track2track.md

 \begin{figure*}
     \includegraphics{cell-shapes.pdf}
-    \caption{Diversity of cell shapes in early \emph{Platynereis} development, taken from the first 100 timesteps of a developmental timelapse.
+    \caption{Diversity of nuclear shapes in early \emph{Platynereis} development, taken from the first 100 timesteps of a developmental timelapse.
 Dataset courtesy of Mette Handberg-Thorsager, Tomancak Lab, MPI-CBG.}
     \label{fig:PlatynereisCellShapes}
 \end{figure*}

 _Platynereis dumerilii_ is an annelid, a segmented worm.
 Its embryonic development has a very characteristic feature, _spiral cleavage_ where dividing cells turn in spiral form during their division.
-Arising from this geometric peculiarity, a wide variety of cell shapes can be found in developing _Platynereis_, with some examples shown in \cref{fig:PlatynereisCellShapes}.
+Arising from this geometric peculiarity, a wide variety of cell shapes can be found in developing _Platynereis_.
+Their membranes are inherently hard to segment, also due to the stochastic distribution of fluorescent markers.
+Alternatively, nuclei can be tracked, but their shapes vary as well, with some examples shown in \cref{fig:PlatynereisCellShapes}.

-\begin{marginfigure}
+\begin{marginfigure}[4cm]
     \begin{center}
     \qrcode[height=3cm]{https://ulrik.is/thesising/supplement/Platynereis100Timepoints.mp4}
     \end{center}